På svenska

 Telia

-Note: Telia is the name of a large internet service provider in Sweden
+Note: Telia is the name of a large internet service provider (ISP) in Sweden

 When I moved recently, my self-hosted email server stopped working.
 Quick troubleshooting showed that no traffic could neither be sent nor received on port 25, the port used for email.
 I searched for information about the problem on the internet and found Flashback and SweClockers threads informing me that this was Telia's doing: They block all traffic on port 25 and some additional ports in their network.
-In my opinion, this is a very serious restriction of online freedom and a blow to democracy and privacy.
-Communication must be allowed without big brother watching.
+In my opinion, this is a restriction of online freedom and democracy which today cannot be justified.
+Communication must be allowed without big brother dropping in.

 The following ports are blocked in Telia's network: 135-139, 445, 25, 53.